 The schemes of learning have been designed to follow the new National Curriculum in KS3, but also inspire pupils and create a tone of ambition.

-Year 7: Michael Morpurgo’s ‘Private Peaceful’; Nigel Bryant’s play adaptation of Charles Dickens’ ‘Oliver Twist’; non-fiction reading and writing skills explored through the texts and activities relating to the Titanic; Shakespeare’s ‘A Midsummer Night’s Dream’; and poetry which explores the themes of relationship and conflict.
+Year 7: Extracts from Charles Dickens’ ‘Oliver Twist’; non-fiction reading and writing skills explored through the texts and activities relating to significant events such as the Suffragettes and more contemporary events like the Queen’s death; Shakespeare’s ‘A Midsummer Night’s Dream’; and poetry which explores the themes of relationship and conflict.

-Year 7 Additional Literacy: All pupils in Year 7 follow an additional course focused on the theme of ‘Wonderlands’ which aims to develop their Literacy and introduce them to the skills required for GCSE English Language.
+Year 7 Additional Literacy: All pupils in Year 7 follow an additional course which aims to develop their Literacy and introduce them to the skills required for GCSE English Language.

-Year 8: The science fiction genre; writing to build tension in the horror and mystery genres; Charles Dickens’ ‘A Christmas Carol’; Shakespeare’s ‘Much Ado About Nothing’; poetry which presents nature; and an introduction to 19th Century writing about travel and transport.
+Year 8: Horror, gothic and mystery genres; writing to build tension and suspense in openings; Charles Dickens’ ‘A Christmas Carol’; poetry which presents nature; Shakespeare’s ‘Much Ado About Nothing’; and an exploration of non-fiction texts about travel and transport.

-Year 9: Poetry from different cultures; George Orwell’s ‘Animal Farm’; Shakespeare’s ‘Romeo and Juliet’; Language Across Time, a study of fiction and non-fiction from Beowulf to contemporary works; and John Steinbeck’s ‘Of Mice and Men’.
+Year 9: Poetry from diverse voices; George Orwell’s ‘Animal Farm’; Shakespeare’s ‘Romeo and Juliet’; Female voices, a study of fiction and non-fiction from the 19th century to contemporary works; and John Steinbeck’s ‘Of Mice and Men’.

-Throughout Key Stage 3, we also offer pupils a range of enrichment opportunities to enhance their learning and provide them with exciting experiences outside of the classroom, including: author workshops; trips to the theatre; a Year 7 trip to Belgium to visit the WW1 battlefield sites and museums; collaborative Shakespeare projects with the Drama faculty; an in-school professional production of ‘A Christmas Carol’ followed by a workshop; the BBC News School Report; Young Writers competitions; and, for Year 7, Accelerated Reader.
+Throughout Key Stage 3, we also offer pupils a range of enrichment opportunities to enhance their learning and provide them with exciting experiences outside of the classroom, including: author workshops; trips to the theatre; Young Writers competitions; and, for Year 7, Accelerated Reader.